Skip to content

 ├── __init__.py # Package marker

-├── main.py # CLI definition and orchestration logic
+├── cli.py # CLI definition and top-level orchestration

 ├── models.py # Pydantic models for the Terraform plan JSON